EktwrW/foodly_world/README.md

 - Code Comments: Add more comments and documentation within the code to explain the logic, especially for complex functions and classes.

-- Unit Tests: Ensure comprehensive test coverage for all features and components.
+- Unit Tests: test coverage for all features and components.
 This will help maintain code quality and reliability.

 - Security: Implement a SECURITY.md file to define security policies and procedures for reporting vulnerabilities.